High Park: Grenadier Pond

 Grenadier Pond is a large body of water 14.2 ha in size, located on the western edge of the park.
 It is named after the local Town of York garrison of the 1800s and their use of the pond for fishing.
 There are two local myths circulating about the pond.
 One is that British Grenadiers fell through its thin ice when crossing to defend the city in the War of 1812.
 However the Grenadier Guards were not stationed at Fort York at this time, but rather the 8th (The King's) Regiment of Foot which are not linked to the Grenadier name.
-It is worth noting that most British infantry regiments grouped the largest and strongest men together during this period to form units of 'Grenadiers', who would form on the right flank of their parent regiment.
+Most British infantry regiments grouped the largest and strongest men together during this period to form units of 'Grenadiers', who would form on the right flank of their parent regiment.
 Other myths include that the pond is 'bottomless', that is, its depth cannot be measured due to the amount of mud.
 Fishing remains a popular pastime.
 Largemouth bass, black crappie, yellow perch, pumpkinseed, bluegill, brown bullhead and carp sport fish are present in the pond.
 Fish caught in the pond are safe to eat, and fishing derbies and casting contests have been held there.

 Initiatives have been made to improve the pond's health and environment.
 Grenadier Pond receives some of its water from Wendigo Creek (a small creek that began near Dundas Street West and Law Street and ran down to a sandbar to Lake Ontario) to Wendigo Pond and underground streams feeding it from the north.
 The northern end of the Pond was naturalized, building a wetland to filter the waters the Pond receives from the stream.
 The southern and south-western shore of the pond was also naturalized, removing the manicured lawn and concrete bank to improve the Pond's health and discourage Canada geese.
 Signs now ask people not to feed the waterfowl.
 Grenadier Pond is home to multiple species of bird and marsh wildlife.
 The pond exits out to Lake Ontario via pipes near Sir Casimir Gzowski Park, replacing the natural sandbar that existed for Wendigo Creek.
 Alongside its eastern shore are to be found High Park's hillside gardens and a grove of cherry trees.

 At its northern end is a remnant of Wendigo Creek, Wendigo Pond and a children's playground.
 The creek, pond and Wendigo Way are likely named after the wendigo, mythical cannibalistic creatures of Algonquian mythology.
 Algonquins did not have a settlement in the park, but are believed to have used it for hunting and fishing and cultivating corn on the sandy uplands of the park.
 The ravine extending north along the creek at one time extended north of the park, past Bloor Street.
 The ravine was filled in to provide for an extension of Bloor Street, and for housing development north of the park.